davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

 In the syntax block given above, the `Promise` constructor inputs a single callback function, which itself accepts two callback functions named `resolve` and `reject` -- the good news is that we don't need to define those.
 JavaScript supplies those on its own.

+- Refactor the `fakeMoodRequest()` method now using the `new Promise(...)` syntax shown above.

+- Check in with me to see if you've done this part correctly!

-- Refactor the `fakeMoodRequest()` method now using the syntax shown above.
-Once you think it's working, the output should now show a `Promise` instead of `undefined` as before.
+- Once you think it's working, the output should now show a `Promise` instead of `undefined` as before.
 Good, the data-producing and signaling side is done.

 ##### Data-Consuming Side